Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Proposed Method

 To unify the global and local representations, we fuse the embeddings obtained from the two spatial perspectives.
 Specifically, the node embeddings $\mathrm{NE}_1$ and $\mathrm{NE}_2$ are produced from the complex-domain personalized magnetic Laplacian perturbation, while the path embeddings $\mathrm{PE}_1$ and $\mathrm{PE}_2$ are generated from the real-domain path augmentation.
 The final representations are formed by concatenating the two types of embeddings and passing them through a projection head:

 where $g(\cdot)$ denotes a nonlinear projection that maps the fused embeddings into a shared latent space suitable for contrastive learning.
+We adopt this lightweight fusion strategy to preserve the complementary information from the two branches while avoiding the additional parameters and optimization instability introduced by more elaborate cross-view fusion modules.
 The goal of the contrastive objective is to maximize agreement between two correlated views of the same node while distinguishing them from other nodes.
 Let $\mathbf{h}_i^1$ and $\mathbf{h}_i^2$ denote the embeddings of the $i$-th node in $\mathrm{E}_1$ and $\mathrm{E}_2$, respectively.
 The pair $\left(\mathbf{h}_i^1,\mathbf{h}_i^2\right)$ is treated as a positive sample, and all other combinations are treated as negatives.
+As in many InfoNCE-based graph contrastive methods, this formulation may still contain semantically related nodes among negatives; we therefore view the current objective as a simple and effective baseline choice, and leave more refined hard-negative or false-negative-aware strategies to future work.
 In this way, the model is encouraged to produce view-invariant representations that capture consistent semantics across both spatial domains.
 To quantify this alignment, we employ the InfoNCE~\cite{oord2018representation} objective, which estimates a lower bound of the mutual information (MI) between the two embedding distributions.
-The total loss consists of two components: